 The HGB NAA currently meets all of the EPA NAAQS, except for ozone.
-The attainment status of the HGB area is summarized in Table G1-12.
+The attainment status of the HGB area is summarized in Table G1.3-12.
 Ozone is a reactive form of oxygen that can occur in two different levels of the atmosphere, the stratosphere and troposphere.
 Exposure to ground-level ozone (troposphere) in high concentrations can result in adverse effects to humans, plants and animals.
-Ground-level ozone is primarily formed by the reaction of sunlight with man-made emissions of nitrogen oxides (NO_x) and VOCs.
+Ground-level ozone is primarily formed by the reaction of sunlight with manmade emissions of nitrogen oxides (NOx) and VOCs.
 Urban areas typically have high levels of ground level ozone.
-The current eight-hour ozone NAAQS of 0.075 parts per million (ppm) was passed in 2008 and became effective for the eight-county HGB area on July 20, 2012.
+The previous eight-hour ozone NAAQS of 0.075 parts per million (ppm) was passed in 2008 and became effective for the eight-county HGB area on July 20, 2012.
 The attainment deadline for the HGB moderate nonattainment area was July 20, 2015 (TCEQ 2017).
+Because 2015 HGB monitoring statistics indicated exceedance of the 2008 standard, the EPA reclassified the eight-county HGB area from moderate to serious nonattainment for purposes of the 2008 standard, with a deadline to attain by August 23, 2019 (TCEQ 2019).

 On October 26, 2015, EPA issued the final rule for the proposed revision to the 8-hour ozone standard, termed the 2015 NAAQS for Ozone.
 Nonattainment areas are required to comply with the 2015 8-hour ozone standard within 3 to 20 years of being designated as NAAs under the 2015 standard, depending on the severity of nonattainment.
-The EPA will designate NAAs by October 1, 2017, and attainment schedules vary from 3 years for marginal nonattainment to 20 years for extreme nonattainment following designation.
+The EPA designated NAAs by October 1, 2017, and the attainment schedule for the HGB NAA set at August 3, 2021.

-Pollutant Primary NAAQS Averaging Period Designation Attainment Deadline Ozone (O3) 0.075 ppm (2008 standard) 8-hour Moderate Nonattainment July 20, 2018 Lead (Ph) 0.15 μg/m 3 (2008 standard) Rolling 3-Month Avg.
-Attainment/ Unclassifiable 1.5 μg/m 3 (1978 standard) Quarterly Average Attainment/ Unclassifiable Carbon 9 ppm (10 mg/m 3) 8-hour Attainment/ Unclassifiable Monoxide (CO) 35 ppm (40 mg/m 3) 1-hour Attainment/ Unclassifiable Nitrogen 0.053 ppm (100 μg/m 3) Annual Attainment/ Unclassifiable Dioxide (NO_2) 100 ppb 1-hour Pending Particulate Matter (PM 10) $150 \mu g/m^3$ 24-hour Attainment/ Unclassifiable 12.0 μg/m 3) (2012 Standard) Annual (Arith.
-Mean) Attainment/ Unclassifiable Particulate Matter (PM {2.5}) 15 μg/m 3 (1997 Standard) Annual (Arith.
-Mean) Attainment/ Unclassifiable 35 μg/m 3 24-hour Attainment/Unclassifiable 0.03 ppm Annual (Arith.
-Mean) Attainment/ Unclassifiable Sulfur Dioxide 0.14 ppm 24-hour Attainment/ Unclassifiable (302) 75 ppb 1-hour Governor's Recommendation Attainment (Harris and Galveston Counties)
+Pollutant Primary NAAQS Averaging Period Designation Attainment Deadline Ozone (O3) 0.070 ppm (2015 standard) 8-hour Marginal Nonattainment August 3, 2021 × ź 0.075 ppm (2008 standard) 8-hour Serious July 20, 2021 Lead (Pb) $0.15 \ \mu g/m^3$ (2008 standard) Rolling 3-Month Avg.
+Attainment/ Unclassifiable Lead (FD) 1.5 μg/m (1978 standard) Quarterly Average Attainment/ Unclassifiable Carbon 9 ppm (10 mg/m ) - 8-hour Attainment/ Unclassifiable Monoxide (CO) 35 ppm (40 mg/m ) 1-hour Attainment/ Unclassifiable Nitrogen 0.053 ppm (100 μg/m ) Annual Attainment/ Unclassifiable Dioxide (NO 2 ) 100 ppb 1-hour Pending Particulate Matter (PM 10 ) 150 μg/m 24-hour Attainment/ Unclassifiable 12.0 μg/m ) (2012 Standard) Annual (Arith.
+Mean) Attainment/ Unclassifiable Particulate Matter (PM 2.5 ) 15 μg/m (1997 Standard) Annual (Arith.
+Mean) Attainment/ Unclassifiable 35 μg/m 24-hour Attainment/Unclassifiable 0.03 ppm Annual (Arith.
+Mean) Attainment/ Unclassifiable Sulfur Dioxide (SO 2 ) 0.14 ppm 24-hour Attainment/ Unclassifiable (SO2) 75 ppb I-hour Governor's Recommendation Attainment (Harris and Galvesto Counties)

-Table G1-12: Attainment Status of Houston-Galveston-Brazoria Area
+Table G1.3-12: Attainment Status of Houston-Galveston-Brazoria Area